Human rights in Hong Kong: Freedom of expression

 On 14 March 2022, Amnesty International reported that UK-based organisation Hong Kong Watch has been threatened with criminal sanctions by the Hong Kong Police Force's National Security Department.
 Hong Kong Watch's website is blocked in Hong Kong.
 The Hong Kong government increasingly criminalises the work of civil society organisations, accusing groups who form international partnerships or do peaceful international activism.

+In April 2026, human rights defenders in China, Hong Kong, and Kazakhstan faced legal penalties for peaceful expression.
+Xie Yang in Changsha was sentenced to five years for “inciting subversion,” and Raymond Chong in Hong Kong received one year under the national security law for “seditious” posts.
+Meanwhile, 19 Kazakh activists were convicted for protesting China's policies in Xinjiang, illustrating transnational repression linked to Chinese authorities.

+On 29 June 2026, Human Rights Watch said that Beijing had tightened its control over Hong Kong in the six years since the National Security Law came into force.
+The rights organization said the law had limited dissenting voices and made public criticism of the government more difficult, citing the authorities' response to the 2025 Wang Fuk Court fire.

 Freedom of assembly

 The freedom of assembly is protected under Article 27 of the Basic Law and Article 17 of the Bill of Rights.

 Article 17 of the Bill of Rights provides:

 The right of peaceful assembly shall be recognised.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.